danieloliveira079/agones-controller-sample/README.md

 - A Kubernetes v1.14.x cluster running Agones.
 Instructions can be found on https://agones.dev/site/docs/installation/creating-cluster/
 - If you are running the GameServer controller out of the cluster, make sure you are passing a valid `--kubeconfig` path as argument.
 Usually this file can be found at `~/.kube/config`.
 - Go 1.14+ (possible compatible with previus versions, not tested though)

+Limitations
+- Not built or tested on Windows machines

 ### Controller Core Components